Discover Peru and experience history, Machu Picchu, floating islands and Colca Canyon

 For those looking to extend your visit to Peru, you can experience the majesty and diversity of the natural world and animals within.
 We fly from Cuzco to Puerto Maldonaldo, where we then continue by boat on the Madre de Dios River for 30 minutes to our jungle lodge for two nights.
 We will walk, canoe and explore the jungle with an expert local guide for unique insights.
 A canoe trip on Lake Sandoval offers the chance to spot otters, howler monkeys, macaws and caiman.
 See Tour Code 45900

-- Return flights from Gatwick to Lima (British Airways)
+- Return flights from Heathrow to Lima via Madrid (Iberia)

 - Internal flights (LAN)